Dear Debt Adviser,

-Title loans are marketed as small emergency loans, and you hand over your car title and an extra set of keys as collateral.
-A typical car title loan has a triple-digit annual interest rate, requires payment within one month and is for much less than the value of the car.
+Title loans are marketed as small emergency loans, and you turn over your car title and an extra set of keys as collateral.
+A typical car title loan has a triple-digit annual interest rate, requires payment within 1 month and is for much less than the value of the car.

 The bad news is, for now, your nephew's title loan is legal and binding, unless he's in the military.
 Several years ago, the Department of Defense outlawed title loans for service personnel because of abuses and nosebleed interest rates.
 But if your nephew is not serving in uniform, he does owe the money and will have to pay it back.

-At a minimum, he should check his loan paperwork to understand what his rights and obligations really are under the contract he signed.
-It would be another big mistake to rely on the lender to tell him what his options are.
+At a minimum, he should check his loan paperwork to know what his rights and obligations really are under the contract he signed.
+It would be another huge mistake to rely on the lender to tell him what his options are.

-The biggest complaints center on the high interest rates and fees associated with the loans, which are often rolled over numerous times when a consumer cannot pay, and on the fact that the loan amounts are small and oversecured by what is the only asset for many borrowers.
+The biggest complaints focus on the high interest rates and fees linked to the loans, which are often rolled over numerous times when a consumer cannot pay, and on the fact that the loan amounts are small and oversecured by what is the only asset for many borrowers.

 With high interest rates and fees adding up each month, he could end up owing much, much more than the few hundred dollars he likely borrowed.
-He needs to face up to an unpleasant situation at least partly of his own making and stop the bleeding, now.
+He needs to face up to a distressing situation that is at least partly of his own making and stop the bleeding, now.